Jay13Jeong/GBFR-logs-anti-cheat/README.md

 - `src-tauri/` - The Tauri Rust backend that communicates with the hooked process and does parsing.
 - `protocol/` - Defines the message protocol used by hook + back-end.
 - `src/` - The JS front-end used by the Tauri web app

-# Supporting the Project

-GBFR Logs will always be kept free and open-source (MIT).
-However, if you want to support me directly, [you can buy me a coffee!](https://www.buymeacoffee.com/false.spring) 🙇

-## Credits

-This project would not have been possible without the following folks:

-- [nyaoouo/GBFR-ACT](https://github.com/nyaoouo/GBFR-ACT) for the original reverse engineering work.
-- [Harkain](https://github.com/Harkains) for their work on formatting and translating skills to friendly English names.

 ## Disclaimer